-1. Do you plan to increase the number of cloud apps or services you use?
+1. Do you plan to increase the number of cloud applications or services you use?

-Increasing cloud-based apps will impact traffic patterns.
-SD-WAN can securely direct a portion of your traffic from the branch to go straight to the cloud via public internet links, giving a better user experience if you don’t have many resource-hungry apps at the branch.
+Increasing cloud applications will impact network traffic patterns.
+SD WAN architecture can securely direct a portion of your traffic from the branch to go straight to the cloud via public internet links.
+This delivers a better user experience if you don't have many resource-hungry apps at the branch.

 However, SD-WAN may not be ideal for the following reasons:

-- Your WAN is mainly single-homed locations, which means you lose the benefits of dynamic path selection and application-centric routing.
+- Your WAN service is mainly single-homed locations, which means you lose the benefits of dynamic path selection and application-centric routing

 - High latency WAN which degrades application performance, as many SD-WAN products do not include WAN optimisation.

 2. Do you have remote users affected by bandwidth issues?

 It's difficult to ramp-up bandwidth with traditional communications architectures such as MPLS (Multiprotocol Label Switching).
 SD WAN technology solves this by letting you flexibly manage traffic routing based on business policy.
 Path control can be automated, and path quality determined by available bandwidth, latency, jitter, or packet loss.

 3. Do you need to support a digital transformation project or customer experience?